 At KS4, students follow the Eduqas GCSE History qualification.
 They study a broad range of topics from British, European and World history covering over 1000 years.
 This qualification will enable students to further develop and use skills previously obtained in KS3.
-Students begin studying for this qualification in Year 9, and study the following topics;

 · Germany in Transition 1919-1939 (looking at the impact of WW1 on Germany, the successes and weaknesses of the Weimar Republic, Hitler’s rise to power and consolidation of power, life in Nazi Germany, and Hitler’s foreign policy)

 · The Development of the USA 1929-2000 (looking at the impact of the Wall Street Crash, Roosevelt’s New Deal, the impact of WW2 on the US economy, social and political changes in the USA, Cold War rivalry, and US attempts to find peace after 1970)